flash-oss/allserver/README.md

 ## FAQ

-### What happens if I call a procedure but remote server does not reply?
+### What happens if I call a procedure, but the remote server does not reply?

 If using `AllserverClient` you'll get this result, no exceptions thrown client-side by default: